davewilliamson/firestarter/README.md

 shutdown(err) - err is optional, this is the manual way to shutdown the application.

+There is also the initial require:

+	var firestarter=require('firestarter')({});

+The object that can be passed at the end, is for configuration options:

+	var config = {
+		  shutdownTimeout : 300				// seconds, default to 5 mins
+		, startupTimeout : 300				// seconds, default to 5 mins
+		, express : require('express')			// You 'can' pass express if required(?)
+		, domain : require('domain')			// You 'can' pass domain if required(?)
+		, http : require('http')			// You 'can' pass http if required(?)
+		, app : require('express')()			// You 'can' pass your own app if required(?)
+	};

+In real terms, most of the use cases would not need to chance the defaults, so passing a null object would be normal.

 ## Under the covers
 Firestarter does a number of things